RIPE-NCC/ripe-database-documentation/docs/11.How-to-Query-the-RIPE-Database/06-Registration-Data-Access-Protocol.md

 ## Using RDAP to query RIPE Database

-The contents of RIPE database can be accessed using RDAP via `https://rdap.db.ripe.net/{objectType}/{key}` where `{objectType}` can either be any of the value listed in the table below.
+The contents of RIPE database can be accessed using RDAP via `https://rdap.db.ripe.net/{objectType}/{key}` where `{objectType}` must be one of the Object Types listed below.

 List of supported object types